Why 'Everything Everywhere All At Once' Winning Golden Globes Is A Win For Asian Representation

 You don’t need a big budget to execute your grand visions

 Everything Everywhere All at Once had a budget of USD 14.3 million.
-That may sound like a lot without any comparisons, so let’s compare it to another multiverse-jumping film released in the same year.
+That may sound like a lot without comparison, so let’s compare it to another multiverse-jumping film released in the same year.
 Doctor Strange in the Multiverse of Madness had a budget of USD 955.8 million.

 The limited amount of resources, as strategically used as possible, ended up shaping the film’s aesthetic to be what it is.
 They couldn’t aim to emulate a big-budget film, they didn’t have access to many high-end computers, and CG was being used sparingly.
 The result is a charming 80s aesthetic with motion graphics.
 It’s not trying to be something it’s not, and makes for an interesting study for other filmmakers.